kakkad911/Community-Articles/README.md

 Use the following instructions to create a new article, make edits to an existing one, or suggest edits via an issue.

-Articles are grouped into one directory per product.
-Each directory contains one file per article.
+Articles are grouped into one directory per Utility (e.g:/mycontract, /tradefinex, /infactor etc).
+Each directory contains one utility or product each.

 #### Create an article